 ### Health Issues

 Certain health conditions can also cause yellowing.
-These include: (See Also: What Family Are Sea Turtles In)
+These include: (See Also: What Do Turtles Mostly Eat)

 – **Urinary tract infections (UTIs):** Bacteria in the urine can infect the bladder and cause discoloration.